thinley1991/thinley/cammand_list.md

 remove the file

 ***chmod***
-changinging the mode of the file
+changing the mode of the file

 ###Changing Driectory Commands:
   * cd= change directory